Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it means to cause a memory or recognition, even if only vaguely.
-The phrase metaphorically refers to something that triggers a familiar thought but not clearly enough to fully remember, making it figurative and idiomatic.
+The idiom metaphorically refers to something that triggers a familiar thought but not clearly enough to fully remember, making it figurative and idiomatic.

 Origin: